YongoDavid/Demo-2024-May/README.md

 Soo far Ruby is not really complicated and it is going well.

 May-19-2024
-Client still wants slight change to be made on the aboout page.
+Client still wants slight changes to be made on the about page.